kirbyjp/SVET/theory/theory.md

 Log fields listed in Section 4.5 Simulation Logging Checklist for reproducible runs.

 ### 12.4 Numerical Stability and Convergence
+**Simulation cross‑references:** Implement the logging fields required to validate Sec.
+2.6 (pattern stability Γ_p and yield events) and Sec.
+4.5 (boundary ledger tests).
+See Sec.
+2.6 Incoherent Channel (H) for definitions of S_p, B, Γ_p and Sec.
+13 Predictions and Falsifiable Tests for the calibration experiments to reproduce in simulation.

 *TODO: Provide notes on timestep selection, stability criteria, and convergence tests.*

 ---

 ## 13. Predictions and Falsifiable Tests
 Possible 13.6 Reflectivity, Decoherence, Plastic deformation.
 Experimental slab test described in Section 4.5 provides a direct falsifiable test of SVET partitioning.
+**Experimental dependencies:** The predictions below assume the pattern‑dependent yield formalism of Sec.
+2.6 Incoherent Channel (H) and the node partition identity of Sec.
+4.4 The Node Ledger.
+Simulation protocols in Sec.
+11 Computational Implementation Layer provide the reproducible logging required to compare measured R, T, and H against SVET predictions.

 ### 13.1 Pump‑Induced Refractive Index Shifts
 *TODO: Quantify predicted index shifts under intense pumping and propose pump‑probe experimental setups.*